marcraft2/tesla-carplay/tesla-doc.md

 ```
 reboot
 ```
-(You will need to reopen your ssh connection)
+(You will need to reopen your ssh connection when the system will be started)

-Creation of the Wifi network | hostapd
+Creation of the Wi-Fi network | hostapd
 ------

-At first we will create the wifi networks thanks to the wifi antenna integrated in the Raspberry Pi.
+At first we will create the wifi networks with the wifi antenna integrated in the Raspberry Pi.

 We configure the wifi interface.
 For that we will use the `nano` text editor :